m4r35n357/VisualOptimizers/README.md

 This enables meaningful comparisons with the other methods.

 The OpenGL visualization shows two "dual" regular initial simplexes.
-For each, the best vertex is green, and the worst is red.
+For each one, the best vertex is green, and the worst is red.
 The remaining vertices are coloured either cyan (default simplex) or gold (dual simplex), correspondiing to the OSD text colour.

-##  Optimization by Cut
+##  Optimization by Cut & Random Optimization

 Algorithm described [here](https://arxiv.org/abs/2207.05953v1).